anna-carroll/uniswap-moonbeam-proposal/README.md

-# Uniswap Additional Use Grant for Gnosis LTD Proposal Simulation
+# Uniswap Additional Use Grant for Nomad - Simulation

-This repository runs a simulation of the Gnosis LTD's proposal to Uniswap Governance to request the Additional Use Grant.
+This repository runs a simulation of the Nomad's proposal to Uniswap Governance to request the Additional Use Grant.
 More details on how the grant is practically provided can be found in here https://github.com/Uniswap/deploy-v3 (under the Licensing section).
 The simulation is executed by running a test scenario in https://github.com/Gnosis LTD-Protocol/uniswap_proposal_simulation/blob/main/test/index.ts.

 # Run the simulation